christianampe/yik-yak-ios/README.md

 # YikYak-Clone
-Anonymous message board app.
+Anonymous message board app written in Swift 3.
 Reminiscent of YikYak in its early stages.

 #### To Run
 open directory in terminal and run: